RimonaSophia/Student_Mental_Health_EDA/README.md

 2. **Depression and Isolation**: Correlation coefficient: 0.71
 3. **Isolation and Anxiety**: Correlation coefficient: 0.67

-These correlations suggest that [brief interpretation of what these correlations imply about the dataset].

 ## Conclusion
 This project highlights the gender distribution and significant correlations within the dataset, providing insights into the academic experiences of students.